6 Simple Tips on Getting Incredible Couple Wedding Portraits

 You may not have years of experience, but you can be a part of making your wedding day photos something to cherish forever.
 Posing plays a huge role in the quality of your photos.
 You don’t want to end up looking stiff or unnatural.

 And this is especially important when you are taking photos with your partner.
 You are marrying the love of your life.
-The last thing you want is to look awkward with them in every photo.
+The last thing you want is to look awkward with them in every photo and specially portraits.

 Don’t worry.
 I have some quick tips to keep in mind as you take your couple photos on your wedding day.

 You know what they say: a picture says a thousand words.
 The way you and your partner pose with each other will tell its own story.

 One way to create intimacy in your shots is to find ways to have contact points with each other.

 In portraits, if your heads are close, or better yet touching, you will be sending the message of romance.
 Visually everyone can see you are in an intimate space with each other.